marcusklaas/grunt-inline-alt/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2015-03-09 v0.3.9 bug fix: support custom tags for image urls in css
-* 2015-03-06 v0.3.8 bug fix: support different order of tags in icon links
+* 2015-03-09 v0.3.8 bug fix: support different order of tags in icon links
 * 2015-03-09 v0.3.6 doc update
 * 2015-03-09 v0.3.5 add feature: support for inlining favicons
 * 2015-03-09 v0.3.4 fork: fork project, fix tests and merge a number of pull requests